 And museums from all over the world have heeded the call!
 With hundreds of awesome virtual events taking place on 18 May, beaming in from every corner of the Earth, International Museum Day 2021 looks set to be one of the cultural highlights of the year.
 No matter what your area of interest is, you’re bound to find something fascinating, inspiring, thought-provoking, or downright fun.

-Let’s take a look at some of the themes of Museum Week and International Museum Day 2020, and find out what we can look forward to in this year’s unique edition.
+Let’s take a look at some of the events of International Museum Day 2021, and find out what we can look forward to in this year’s unique edition.